-Internet company and workers reach tentative contract deal, averting strike
+Internet company, unions reach tentative contract deal, averting strike

 Details of the three-year agreements were not immediately available but union officials said in a statement they protect jobs, maintain affordable health care, and provide enhanced retirement benefits.
 The agreements responded to the needs of workers and customers while also addressing fast-paced changes in the telecommunications industry, they said.

 “We promised we were going to try to get the best possible agreement for members.
 We achieved our goals,” said Don Trementozzi, president of CWA Local 1400 and co-chairman of the unions’ negotiating team.
 “I don’t think it’s in the best interest of either party to have a strike.
 The telecom industry is very competitive these days,” he added.

 Union workers in the three states will hold meetings in the coming days to discuss and vote on the agreements.